-8.3.3.4 Domestic Hot Water Heaters

-8.3.3.4.1 All domestic hot water heaters meet the efficiency requirements of ANSI/ASHRAE/IES STANDARD 90.1-2013, Table 7.8, or domestic hot water heaters are not provided.

-Maximum = 1 point

-- One point is earned where performance is 10% better than the requirements of ANSI/ASHRAE/IES Standard 90.1-2013. - No points are earned where there is electric resistance heat
+8.3.3.4 Domestic Hot Water Heaters 8.3.3.4.1 All domestic hot water heaters meet the efficiency requirements of ANSI/ASHRAE/IES STANDARD 90.1-2013, Table 7.8, or domestic hot water heaters are not provided.
+Maximum = 1 point One point is earned where performance is 10% better than the requirements of ANSI/ASHRAE/IES Standard 90.1-2013.
+No points are earned where there is electric resistance heat

 8.3.3.5 Energy Recovery

-8.3.3.5.1 The HVAC design complies with Section 6.5.6 of the ANSI/ASHRAE/IES Standard 90.1-2013.
+8.3.3.5.1 The HVAC design complies with Section 6 points or N/A

+6.5.6 of the ANSI/ASHRAE/IES Standard 90.1-2013.

-Not applicable where projects meet the exemptions of Section 6.5.6.
+Not applicable where projects meet the

+exemptions of Section 6.5.6.
-8.3.3.6 Simultaneous Heating and Cooling

-8.3.3.6.1 The HVAC design minimizes or eliminates simultaneous heating and cooling through one of the following strategies:

-HVAC design complies with Section 6.5.2 of the ANSI/ASHRAE/IES Standard 90.1-2013.

-HVAC design incorporates a configuration/strategy that eliminates reheat and re-cool by using thermal and ventilation compartmentalization, with heating, cooling, and ventilation provided independently for each zone, e.g., fan coil systems, distributed heat pumps, single-zone systems.
-Maximum = 6 points or N/A

-- Six points are earned where HVAC design uses ventilation compartmentalization. - Four points are earned where HVAC design complies with Section 6.5.2. - Not applicable for projects that meet the exemptions of Section 6.5.2.
+8.3.3.6 Simulta neous Heating and Cooling 8.3.3.6 Simulta 8.3.3.6.1 The H simultaneous h the following st HVAC desig the ANSI/A OR HVAC desig configuration and re-cool compartment and ventila each zone, heat pump NAC design minimizes or eliminates eating and cooling through one of crategies: an complies with Section 6.5.2 of SHRAE/IES Standard 90.1-2013.
+In incorporates a on/strategy that eliminates reheat by using thermal and ventilation entalization, with heating, cooling, tion provided independently for e.g., fan coil systems, distributed s, single-zone systems.
+Maximum = 6 points or N/A Six points are earned where HVAC design uses ventilation compartmentalization.
+Four points are earned where HVAC design complies with Section 6.5.2.
+Not applicable for projects that meet the exemptions of Section 6.5.2.
+Informational F leterence(s): AF/IFS Standard 90 1-2013

-ANSI/ASHRAE/IES Standard 90.1-2013